Travelling from Milan to Lake Como is easy and there are five ways to do it.

 Distances and Travelling Times by Car from Milan to Lake Como

 Here is a handy list with the distance in km and sample travelling times from Milan to some of the most popular towns on Lake Como’s three branches.
 The times are calculated starting from Milano Centrale train station.
-Your specific travel time will depend on your point of departure in Milan and the traffic conditions.
+Your specific travel time will depend on your point of departure in Milan, the season, and the traffic conditions.